Dropbox Spaces will soothe your frenetic desktop | TheINQUIRER

 "This starts with the launch of Dropbox Spaces, which brings together your most important content and tools into one organized place, so you can stay focused and in sync with your team."

-Also announced today were several beta features coming soon.
-These include People Pages, a way of keeping track of activity by team member as well as messaging and chat.
+Also announced on Wenesday were several beta features coming soon.
+These include People Pages, a way of keeping track of activity by a team member as well as messaging and chat.

 Dropbox Binder will be released in beta later this year, offering a "centralised source of truth", to whit. a repository for documents that can act as a knowledge base for all your company's rules and processes.